Bubblin-Superbooks/the-solar-system/README.md

 ```
 ## TODOs:
-List of things to do/ bugfixes:
+List of things to do/bugfixes:

 1. Add an ellipical orbit depicting equal areas covered by an orbiting planet around the Sun.
 2. Add tilt to Earth's rotational axis to depict seasons.